 Remove the leather belt and lay it flat on a table where you can now easily measure with a tape from the hole discussed above to where the leather turns through the buckle.
 N.B.
 Make sure the belt is flat on the table and is stretched out tightly and as straight as possible otherwise you will get an incorrect measurement!

-Please note that this size is usually 2 - 3 inches larger than your usual waist or trouser size and is normal and the size I need to know.
+Please note that this size is usually larger than your usual waist or trouser size which is normal but this is the size I need to know and the size to select from the size options (in between sizes can be ordered using the 'Additional Instructions box when checking out)

 This measurement is the size of the leather belt you need to order and the reason the measuring is only done to where the leather goes through the buckle is because the length of the buckle allows for length lost in fastening and the extra circumference needed to go around the waistband which more than often is an inch or so.